Lord's Resistance Army: Contributing factors

-The LRA is believed to be a consequence of an ethnic-oriented war that was initiated by the NRM/NRA in Luwero Triangle against the residents of northern Uganda.
-This was fueled by the belief on the part of the leadership of the NRM/NRA that Ugandan politics had, since political independence, been dominated by the northerners in the country and that this had happened because of their heavy composition in the armed forces.
-The determination was that this domination of politics in Uganda by the northerners was no longer acceptable and had to end.
-This suggested that until the objective of removing the northerners from power had been achieved and all threats from those quarters removed, the war in the north had to continue.
+The LRA is believed to be a consequence of an ethnic-oriented war initiated by the NRM in the Luwero Triangle against the residents of northern Uganda.
+This was fueled by the belief on the part of the leadership of the NRM that Ugandan politics had, since independence, been dominated by northerners because of their heavy presence in the armed forces.
+This led to the belief that the domination of politics in Uganda by northerners was no longer acceptable and had to end, suggesting that until this had been achieved and all threats from northerners removed, the war had to continue.

 In 2012, scholar Mahmood Mamdani argued that "[t]he reason why the LRA continues is that its victims—the civilian population of the area—trust neither the LRA nor government forces".
 He believes that "a Ugandan political solution" ("political process"), rather than "military mobilisation" and international "escalation", was what was needed to resolve this conflict.

 Ideology

 The LRA's ideology is disputed among academics.
 In practice, "the LRA is not motivated by any identifiable political agenda, and its military strategy and tactics reflect this".
 It appears to largely function as a cult of personality of its leader, Joseph Kony.
 Although the LRA has been regarded primarily as a Christian militia, the LRA reportedly evokes Acholi nationalism on occasion; many observers doubt the sincerity of this behaviour and the loyalty of Kony to any ideology.

 The original aims of the group were more closely aligned with those of its predecessor, the Holy Spirit Movement.
 Protection of the Acholi population was of particular concern because of the genuine reality of ethnic purges in the history of Uganda.
 This created a great deal of concern in the Acholi community, as well as a strong desire for formidable leadership and protection.

 As the conflict has progressed, fewer and fewer Acholi offered sufficient support to the rebels in the eyes of the LRA.
-This led to an increased amount of violence toward the non-combatant population, which in turn further alienated them from the rebels.
+This led to an increased amount of violence toward the non-combatant population, which further alienated them from the rebels.
 This self-perpetuating cycle led to the creation of a strict divide between Acholis and rebels—a divide that was previously not explicitly present.

 Robert Gersony, in a report funded by the US embassy in Kampala in 1997, concluded that "the LRA has no political program or ideology, at least none that the local population has heard or can understand".
 The International Crisis Group has stated that "the LRA is not motivated by any identifiable political agenda, and its military strategy and tactics reflect this".